-Across the five boroughs, black and Latino young men have a poverty rate that is 50% higher than white and Asian young men; their unemployment rate is 60 percent higher; they are two times more likely not to graduate from high school; and they are more likely to become teen fathers.
-Worst of all, more than 90 percent of young murder victims and perpetrators are black and Latino.
+Though the population of men ages 18 to 24 in New York City is roughly evenly divided among whites, blacks, and Latinos, the outcomes of these groups could hardly be more different.
+Across the five boroughs, black and Latino young men have a poverty rate 50% higher than white and Asian young men; an unemployment rate 60% higher; twice the likelihood of not graduating from high school; and a much greater likelihood of becoming teen fathers.
+Worst of all, more than 90 percent of young murder victims and perpetrators are black or Latino.

 THE JUSTICE SYSTEM